We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

-Anal sex is the practice of inserting the penis, fingers, or a foreign object such as a vibrator into the anus for sexual pleasure.
-With the appropriate precautions, anal sex is mostly safe.
+Penetrative anal sex is the insertion of the penis, fingers, or other objects into the anus for sexual pleasure.
+With the appropriate precautions, anal sex is safe.

 However, there are different potential risks that may not be present in vaginal or oral sex.
 For example, the anus cannot naturally lubricate itself to reduce discomfort and friction-related concerns, such as skin injuries.